Validator Slashing

 Why validators avoid slashing:

-Client Diversity: Running multiple client implementations reduces slashing risk.
-Different clients might bug same way.
+Client Diversity: Running multiple client implementations reduces slashing risk, as different clients may have different bugs.

-Key Management: Secure key management prevents key compromise leading to slashing.
+Key Management: Secure key management prevents key compromise that could lead to slashing.

 Slashing Risks